autowarefoundation/autoware_ai_perception/lidar_point_pillars/README.md

 Autoware package for Point Pillars.
 [Referenced paper](https://arxiv.org/abs/1812.05784).

-This node can be compiled either using CUDNN and TensorRT or by using TVM, the default are CUDNN and TensorRT.
+This node can be compiled either using cuDNN and TensorRT or by using TVM, the default are cuDNN and TensorRT.

 ## Requirements

 - CUDA Toolkit v9.0 or v10.0

-To compile the node using the CUDANN and TensorRT support the requirements are:
+To compile the node using the cuDNN and TensorRT support the requirements are:

-- CUDNN: Tested with v7.3.1
+- cuDNN: Tested with v7.3.1

 - TensorRT: Tested with 5.0.2 -> [How to install](https://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html#installing)